-Proposed subsection 15L(1) limits the availability of the urgent application procedure to circumstances where the applicant has reason to believe that the delay caused by making the application in writing, in accordance with proposed section 15K, may hinder the operation.
+Proposed subsection 15L(1) limits the availability of the urgent application procedure to circumstances where the applicant has reason to believe that the delay caused by making the application in writing, in accordance with proposed section 15K, may affect the success of the operation.
 This would be the case, for example, where a delay would alert the intended recipient of narcotic drugs of law enforcement involvement, causing him or her to refuse to take delivery of the drugs.